fjwright/Run-REDUCE-0/UserGuide.md

 the default directory the next time you use a file selector dialogue.

-This default directory is independent of REDUCE's default directory, which is irrelevant because this GUI always uses absolute file paths.
+This default directory is independent of REDUCE's default directory, which is irrelevant because Run-REDUCE always uses absolute file paths.

 The File menu provides the following items.